shashical/Chatrix/README.md

 + Authenticate yourself and get started
 + Enjoy chatting in real-time, whether in groups or in personal
 + Explore the various features and functionalities provided by the app
-# Working of App
+# Working of the App
- To log in to the app, please verify your number with the OTP (One-Time Password).
+ To log in to the app, please verify your number with the OTP (One-Time Password) you get after entering your number.
 After logging in, a basic information form will appear, requesting a profile photo, username, and a brief description.
- ## Home screen
+ ## Home page
- In the top right corner, there is a pop-up menu that includes options for the account, creating a new group, toggling between Light and Dark mode, and logging out.
+ In the top right corner, there is a pop-up menu that includes options for your user account (where you can view and edit your account), creating a new group, toggling between Light and Dark theme, and logging out.
+Choosing to create a new group will take you to another screen where you can select the members you want in your group and then you can initialize the group with a name and photo in the screen that follows.

 A bottom navigation bar allows you to switch between the chats and groups screens.
  ## Chats screen